arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cloud-setup/cloud-setup.md

 ### Network Configuration

 We are almost done with the setup.
-Under Network click on **configure** and add your Wi-Fi credentials.
+Under Network click on **configure** and add your Wi-Fi® credentials.

 ![Network Configuration](./assets/network.png)

 ## Summary

 You have now successfully set up your UNO R4 WiFi to work with the Arduino Cloud.
-To get started with your first cloud project, check out our [Getting Started With the Arduino Cloud](arduino-cloud/getting-started/iot-cloud-getting-started) guide.
+To get started with your first IoT project, check out our [Getting Started With the Arduino Cloud](arduino-cloud/getting-started/iot-cloud-getting-started) guide.